 If true, this "immunity" would mean that Washington's groundbreaking election transparency regulations are toothless when it comes to trying to force digital platforms such as Facebook to truly open up their ad books.

-The Washington State Public Disclosure Commission, which enforces this state's election laws, has been a national leader in promoting the public's right to learn more about the financing and reach of online political ads, including digital "dark ads" that only target certain demographic groups.
+The Washington State Public Disclosure Commission (PDC), which enforces this state's election laws, has been a national leader in promoting the public's right to learn more about the financing and reach of online political ads, including digital "dark ads" that target only certain demographic groups.

 Not surprisingly, the PDC takes a markedly different view than Facebook of its powers to regulate online electioneering.